 What is anxiety?

-Symptoms of an anxiety disorder can be emotional, physical, or both:
+Symptoms of an anxiety disorder can be emotional, physical, or both and can include:

 • Feelings of worry or dread about the future